Welcome to the EXTEND Study

 |Follow-up Period||Approximately 18 months||Four clinic visits over 18 months|

-- Regardless of whether you receive the experimental treatment or placebo, you agree to do intensive diabetes management for the 2 years you are in this study.
+- Regardless of whether your child receives the experimental treatment or placebo, you agree to intensive diabetes management for the 2 years you are in this study.
 You will do this with the help of your regular doctor or local diabetes care team.
-If needed, the study team will work with your doctor to help you keep your diabetes under good control.
+If needed, the study team will work your doctor to help you keep your diabetes under good control.

 - Compensation for travel and related expenses may be available for participants—EXTEND staff can provide additional details.